jace-d8/HYPER-DAQ/README.md

 is repeated, but I allowed for gaps for data analysis accuracy.
 You may see gaps due to:

-1. **Windows OS deschedules a Python thread for hundreds of ms.** Antivirus scans, system services, GPU workload from the GUI.
+1. **Although uncommonn, windows OS can deschedule a Python thread for hundreds of ms.** Antivirus scans, system services, GPU workload from the GUI.
 The snapshot is purely software and can't prevent this, it's due to 'user-mode' Python on Windows. **For NI-DAQ this is effectively lossless**, the